Parkinson’s disease care

 Certain lifestyle changes may help you cope with Parkinson disease:

-- Stay healthy by eating nutritious foods and not smoking.
+- Stay healthy by eating nutritious foods.

 - Make changes in what you eat or drink if you have swallowing problems.